Emoji123-s/alx-system_engineering-devops/0x02-shell_redirections/README.md

 21.Reverses input
 22.Sorts according to users
-100.Finds all empty files and directories in the current directory and all sub directories
+100.Finds all empty files and directories in the current directory and all sub directories 101.A script that lists all the files with a .gif extension in the current directory and all its sub-directories.